 One of the most significant benefits of robotics in healthcare is its ability to reduce the risk of human error.
 For example, during surgeries, robots can perform precise movements and incisions more accurately than human hands.
 This can result in fewer complications, faster recovery times, and improved patient outcomes.

 Moreover, robots can also assist with rehabilitation, such as helping patients regain mobility and strength after an injury or surgery.
-In these applications, robots can provide patients with personalized and targeted exercises and therapy.
+In these applications, robots can provide patients with personalised and targeted exercises and therapy.
 This will help them recover more quickly and effectively than with traditional methods.

 Technology has revolutionised the healthcare industry and made it easier for healthcare providers to deliver quality patient care.
 These technologies have all contributed to improving patient outcomes and reducing errors.